jriguera/ansible-ironic-standalone/README.md

  * `roles/nginx` (optional) to setup HTTP image repo server (for IPA).
  * `roles/webclient` (optional) to setup ironic_webclient application

-Notice that those roles have no dependecies between each other, so you can reuse them in other projects, they have more functionalities than the required for this setup.
-Also, they were created/adapted following devops practices.
+These roles have no dependencies between each other, so you can reuse them in other projects, they have more functionalities than the required for this set-up.
+Moreover, you can easily add new roles here to offer more functionalities, for example, to give support for MariaDB, just create the new role and call it from the playbook, if variables have changed repect to MySQL you will need to touch the playbook, that's all.
+Those roles were created/adapted following devops practices in mind (idempotency, same structure, ...).

-# Running it
+Also, be carefull with interrupting a role when is running.
+Those roles define a sort of stateful functionality (setting facts within their internal tasks), ususally to check if the packages were (re)installed or upgraded or if there were a previous configuration file.
+The reason for this behaviour is to perform actions in special cases (e.g. create Ironic DB's for first time, run `myslq_upgrade` when a new version was reinstalled).
+If you run into problems when they run for first time, just uninstall the packages and delete the main configuration file to get a clean installation and try again.

-There are 4 main playbooks defined in the repo
+There are 4 main playbooks here:

- * `setup-ironic` to deploy a real server to configure all the software.
+ * `setup-ironic` to deploy a real server configuring all the software.
- Probably you will have to adapt some parameters there like dnsmasq interfaces (e.g. *eth0* vs *em1*).
-The rest of the parameters (IPs, DNS, ...) are defined in the ansible inventory (*hosts/ironic*) and/or in *group_vars* files.
+ Probably you will have to adapt some parameters there like dnsmasq interfaces (e.g. *eth1*, *em1* ...).
+The rest of the parameters (IP's, DNS, ...) are defined in the Ansible inventory (see *hosts/allinone*) and/or in *group_vars* folder.
  * `add-baremetal` to manually define and deploy a server with Ironic.
- When it runs, it will ask you for an id (name) which has to match to a file with the server parameters (IPMI, networks, bonding ...) in *servers* folder (optionally you can also define a *.cloudconfig* configuration in the same way).
+ When it runs, it will ask you for an id (name) which has to match to a file with a server parameters definition (IPMI, networks, bonding ...) in *servers* folder (optionally you can also define a *.cloudconfig* configuration in the same way).
- * `del-baremetal` to delete a server defined in Ironic.
-When it runs, it will halt the server and remove it from Ironic.
+ * `del-baremetal` to delete a server defined in Ironic with the previous playbook.
+When it runs, it will power off the server and remove it from Ironic.
  It does not trigger additional cleaning steps like wipe the disks.
- * `site.yml` and `add-vbox.yml` just for a demo with Vagrant, see `Vagrantfile`
+ * `site.yml` and `add-vbox.yml` just for a demo with Vagrant, see below.

-Notices:
+Notes:

- * This set-up is installing all the requirements for `pxe_ipmitool` driver, but now it is only focused on the `agent_ipmitool` driver, it requires a HTTP server (*nginx* role) and a speciall image called Ironic Python Agent (IPA), which is downloaded automatically.
+ * Although this set-up installs all the requirements for `pxe_ipmitool` driver, now it is only focused on the `agent_ipmitool` driver, which requires a HTTP server (*nginx* role) and a special deploy image running Ironic Python Agent (IPA), which is downloaded automatically within the *ironic* role.

- * This version switched to MySQL 5.6 instead of MySQL 5.5.
-The migration is safe, because the *mysql* role stops the previous version, deletes *ib_logfiles* and it starts MySQL again.
-Next versions will use MySQL 5.7 as it becomes the default version in most of the recent distributions.
+ * This version switched to MySQL 5.6 instead of MySQL 5.5 on Ubuntu Trusty (14.04), The rest of supported distributions will use MySQL 5.7.
+The migration is safe, because the *mysql* role stops the previous version, deletes `ib_logfiles`, starts MySQL again and runs `mysql_upgrade`.

  * There is a new web interface installed with the role `webclient`.
-It is https://github.com/openstack/ironic-webclient , is not completely functional but it helps showing the nodes currently defined in Ironic and it does not waste resources (it is javascript running on your browser).
+It is taken from https://github.com/openstack/ironic-webclient , is not completely functional yet, but it helps showing the nodes currently defined in Ironic and it does not waste resources (it is only javascript running on your browser).
+With Vagrant, go to http://localhost:8080/www (URI is /www).

- * `setup-ironic` configures the `nginx` role to support webdav on the HTTP repos for images and metadata, so you can `PUT` the files with curl, without connecting the server.
+ * `setup-ironic` configures the `nginx` role to support WebDAV on the HTTP repository for images and metadata, so you can `PUT` the files with curl, without connecting the server.
 The approach is just to have a kind of repository compatible with HTTP API calls.
+Of course it supports basic access authentication.
+In the future Nginx will proxy the Ironic API via WSGI.

- * Version 3.x (from Mitaka) supports the Ironic Inspector package (deployed with a new role) which provides automatic discovery for new baremetal servers, of course, you can stil use the `add-baremetal` or `del-baremetal` with your servers.
+ * Version 3.x (from Mitaka) supports the Ironic Inspector package (deployed with the new role *inspector* ) which provides instropection and if the variable *ironic_inspector_discovery_enroll* is True will also provide automatic discovery for new baremetal servers.
+Of course, you can stil use the `add-baremetal` or `del-baremetal` to manually define the nodes.

- * Support for shellinabox, it means you can open web console using a web browser to see the installation process after requesting it `ironic node-get-console <node-uuid>`.
+ * Support for *shellinabox*, it means you can open web console using a web browser to see the installation process after requesting it `ironic node-get-console <node-uuid>`.
 The ports are automatically assigned by `add-baremetal` playbook based on the last part of the IPMI IP address